MikeFFG/CMS/data/about.md

 # Ruby is...

-A dynamic, open-source programming language
+A dynamic, open-source programming languageasd asdfasdsdsssss